Universality for one-dimensional hierarchical coalescence processes with double and triple merges: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-We thank F. Martinelli for useful discussions.
+We warmly thank T. Kuna and F. Martinelli for useful discussions.
+We acknowledge the anonymous referee for his/her careful reading of the manuscript and for his/her useful suggestions.
 We thank the Laboratoire de Probabilit\'{e}s et Mod\`{e}les Al\'{e}atoires of the University Paris VII and the Department of Mathematics of the University of Roma Tre for the support and the kind hospitality.
-C. Toninelli acknowledges the support of the French Ministry of Education through the grant ANR-2010-BLAN-0108.